blankhart/purescript-windrose-router/README.md

 This is a routing library for front-end web applications.
 It provides a Servant-style interface to the functionality in [purescript-routing](https://github.com/slamdata/purescript-routing) and [purescript-routing-duplex](https://github.com/natefaubion/purescript-routing-duplex), but abstracting away the parsing and printing of URLs.

-This project is inspired by the Servant-style router used in [Miso](https://github.com/dmjio/miso), a Haskell web framework.
-This project also has had some convergent evolution with the Servant-style [purescript-trout](https://github.com/owickstrom/purescript-trout) client-server HTTP library, which also allows named endpoints but through a different API.
+This project is a port of the Servant-style router used in [Miso](https://github.com/dmjio/miso), a Haskell web framework, with Purescript adaptations.
+It currently uses some combinators from [purescript-servant](https://github.com/f-o-a-m/purescript-servant).
+The [purescript-trout](https://github.com/owickstrom/purescript-trout) client-server HTTP library and the [purescript-kushikatsu](https://github.com/justinwoo/purescript-kushikatsu) routers also allow named endpoints, through different DSLs.

 The library is intended to be framework-independent.
-Some goals of the project are: (i) to permit nested routes in typelevel APIs; (ii) to allow users to declare named endpoints, and then associate them with linkers and handlers using Purescript's record system; and (iii) to leverage Purescript's custom error types to validate web APIs (still in progress).
+Some goals are: (i) to permit nested routes in typelevel APIs; (ii) to allow users to declare named endpoints, and then associate them with linkers and handlers using Purescript's record system; and (iii) to leverage Purescript's custom error types to validate web APIs (still in progress).
+The project is currently in an experimental state and may be restructured in the future to accommodate different approaches to defining typelevel APIs.

 ## Installation